dsulem/dsulem.github.io/docs/teaching and talks.md

 permalink: /teaching and talks/
 ---

-I have been a teaching assistant and tutor for the following courses:
+### Teaching

+- Lecturer of the Foundations of Data Science course for the [Master in Economics and Finance](https://bse.eu/study/masters-programs/economics#courses) at BSE (Fall 2023).
- - [Advanced Topics in Statistical Machine Learning](https://www.stats.ox.ac.uk/student-resources/msc-in-statistical-science/) (SC4/SM8, 4th year/Master) in Winter 2020, 2021 and 2022.
+ - Teaching Assistant and Tutor for [Advanced Topics in Statistical Machine Learning](https://www.stats.ox.ac.uk/student-resources/msc-in-statistical-science/) (SC4/SM8, 4th year/Master) at the University of Oxford (Winter 2020, 2021 and 2022).
- - Machine Learning at the [Advanced Studies in England](https://www.studyabroadbath.org/) program in Fall 2020.
+ - Tutor in Machine Learning at the [Advanced Studies in England](https://www.studyabroadbath.org/) program (Fall 2020).

 ### Talks
 - [Seminaire Parisien de Statistique (Institut Henri Poincare, Paris, April 2023)](https://sites.google.com/site/semstats/home)